youssefmys/intro-to-rest-cb-000/README.md

 `POST /newsletters`.

 Similarly, we have three routes that are all pointing to `/newsletters/:id`.
-This is why we use differet verbs to do different actions.
+This is why we use different verbs to do different actions.
 Because showing, updating, and deleting a newsletter are all actions on the same resource, it makes sense that they'd have the same path, `/newsletters/:id`, and use the different verbs to represent the